-Any matter before a State or Territory or Federal court which arises under the Constitution or involves its interpretation may be removed into the High Court (Judiciary Act 1903, s.
-40).
+Any matter before a State or Territory or Federal court which arises under the Constitution or involves its interpretation may be removed into the High Court.

 The Constitution also gives the High Court appellate jurisdiction.
 Subject to such exceptions and regulations as are prescribed by the Parliament, the High Court can hear appeals from any decision of: